 The following are the rankings, so far, for individual months or “climate lottery number picks” for the 2010’s:

 The average ranking for 2017 is 61.5 since the coldest ranking would be 1 and the hottest 123.
 I have color coded all rankings for this post at or below 41 blue and all those at or above 82 red with rankings + or – 20 from the median value of 61.5 black.
 With time, the rankings for each individual month, season and year will change as more data becomes available to the National Center for Environmental Information.
 Also, for reference, the annual or Mega Ball numbers are shown on the chart.

 Seasonal or Power-Ball rankings for winter are those for DEC/JAN/FEB, spring are those for MAR/APR/MAY, summer is JUN/JUL/AUG, and fall is SEP/OCT/NOV.
 Also, keep in mind that NCEI rankings for seasons compare seasons and are not merely an average of rankings of individual months of a season or year.
 The summer ranking was in the red or above average temperature range.

-Notice that since the start of 2010 only four out of thirty-one seasons have been below average or “blue”.
-Twenty-three out of thirty-one seasons since 2010 have been “red” or above average.
+Notice that since the start of 2010 only four out of thirty-two seasons have been below average or “blue”.
+Twenty-three out of thirty-two seasons since 2010 have been “red” or above average.
 Indeed, the Climate Lottery hopper is very much loaded for above average temperatures for the lower 48 states looking at recent history.
-The last eleven seasons were all red and ranked above 100.
+The last twelve seasons were all red and ranked above 100.
 Yes, the “casino of climate averages” is cheating causing the “house of warming” due to climate pollution to win just about every season.
-I hope that everyone will have a great fall.
+I hope that everyone will have a great winter.